readydocket/readydocket/src/content/blog/partner-channel-enablement.md

 title: 'The Complete Partner Channel Enablement Guide (2024)'
 description: 'The only guide you will need to get started in Channel Enablement'
 pubDate: 'Jun 24 2024'
-heroImage: '/blog-placeholder-3.jpg'
+heroImage: '/images/blog/channel-partner-enablement-header.png'
 published: true
 ---

 Selling through channel partners can be a highly effective strategy for expanding your reach and driving revenue growth.

+>
+>Companies that have already deployed SE platforms to their partners are up to 2.3x more effective at achieving their sales goals and report 1.4x higher revenue growth.
+>
+>(Forrester, 2018)

 However, enabling these external sales teams comes with its own unique set of challenges that many organizations struggle to overcome.

 The first obvious reason is your partners are not part of the internal sales team.
-So they are not privy to the base organisational knowledge that any of your salespeople would easily absorb when they onboard.
+So they are **not privy to the base organisational knowledge** that any of your salespeople would easily absorb when they onboard.